THE DEER PARTY

 Read a bit, but the book opens in a sad society and I get blue.
 Body wants to move and stretch but my brain's too groggy to crank up.
 I pull the robin's egg quilt over my head and slip through the brainwaves, down into blue.

-I'm in a tale of the future, set long after the eco-crash.
-"Dreamrider", maybe, or Ursula Le Guin's "Always Coming Home."
+I'm in a far-future tale, set long after an eco-crash.
+Sandra Miesel's "Dreamrider" or Ursula Le Guin's "Always Coming Home."
 People are cautious now, after disaster.

 The story unscrolls on a screen.
 An interactive novel!
 First one I've read.
 It has an unexpected author: the White Factory.
 Centuries, and still it sprawls like a fogbank atop the Berkeley hills east of Angel Island.
 Since its former products are useless, the mainbrain has turned writer to earn its current.
 I'm glad it didn't blow.